 “Thank you, he said.
 Being late for class, Ben said he’d better get going because seats became scarce in his Intro Soc class.
 But the young woman shouted to his back, A gift for you, hermano.
 And then ran up to him, removed her beret and placed it on his head.
 And at that instance when he looked directly into her eyes, Ben would’ve given his life to walk upright without hobbling, to push his chest out, to brave the mental eye of the tornado and be absorbed by something larger.
 The woman cocked her head to read his stunned expression, and he turned to mask it.
 His leg plagued him like his fear.
 He resisted being lifted up into a gathering mass of swirling political storms.
 He refused to be clearly defined as Chicano, and for that, he refused to belong to a fluid movement, joining her, joining them, joining other Chicanos to become a part, to become a whole and not just stay forever in between.”

 I am unmistakably shaken by Viramontes’s astounding historical prose and document, which ultimately erupts into a brilliant crescendo or joyride through Los Angeles with her characters no matter how dark the space.
-Even before the immaculate finale, however, each moment in the novel is a memory mixed with a wish, an ode to friends and members of her community across the ages; our people thus become one and the same; and our struggle to look beyond Los Angeles’s smog and out towards the night sky in hopes of better days, a ritual encompassing every last one of us.
+Even before the uncanny finale, however, each moment in the novel is a memory mixed with a wish, an ode to friends and members of her community across the ages; our people thus become one and the same; and our struggle to look beyond Los Angeles’s smog and out towards the night sky in hopes of better days, a ritual encompassing every last one of us.

 Their Dogs Came With Them is an achievement for literary aficionados, artists, scholars, and witnesses of all kinds everywhere.
 And from this day forward, the book is not just with JIMBO TIMES, but it’s embedded into our reading’s subatomic consciousness.
 With each new young reader we get to meet, then, we’ll be sending this book their way.
 Nuestro Pueblo will know Viramontes’s name.